RobertWHurst/blackbox/Readme.md

-# blackbox - Just a logger
+# blackbox - A flight recorder for Go

+__If you encounter a bug please [report it][bug-report].__

-Blackbox is a dead simple logger that will do exactly what you want a logger todo - log messages, messages that are clear and contextual.
+Blackbox is a simple logger that will do exactly what you want a logger to do - log messages, messages that are clear and contextual.

 ```go
 logger := blackbox.New()